tommadness/KH2Randomizer/docs/trackers/index.md

 ### Instructions for Hitlist

 To generate a hitlist seed, open the tracker and navigate to "Actions" > "Load Preset".
 An explorer window should open up in your presets folder.
 Select "hitlist.txt".
 For your first time loading in the preset, the tracker will not change size and the images may appear stretched.
 Resize the tracker window so that the images are of the appropriate size; resizing the tracker window will save the tracker size and position for each particular preset, so your hitlist tracker will default to the new position and sizing the next time you elect to play hitlist.

-As of (1/13/2023), the tracker does not support autotracking for hitlist, though it _is currently in development_. **Do not use autotracking with hitlist** because the tracker will not prevent you from doing so.
-However, it will track all the non-data versions of boss fights because the autotracker at the moment does not distinguish between data and original versions of Organization XIII fights.
+Hitlist autotracking development _has_ been developed but will only work if you use the hitlist preset or if that preset was the last one you opened. **This means that creating your own preset to play hitlist will not work.**